rozum-robotics/pulse-api/README.md

 #### Quickstart

-**WARNING!** Before launching this example make sure that manipulator would not cause any damage to your facilities.
+**WARNING!** Before launching this example, make sure that there are no facilities within 0.6 meters around the manipulator.

 ```python
 import math